Gabriela-and-Justin/Zillow-Clustering-Project/README.md

 - All functions to evaluate models are included in [evaluate.py](https://github.com/Gabriela-and-Justin/Zillow-Clustering-Project/blob/master/evaluate.py)

 #### 5. Deliver
-- A final Jupyter Notebook [Final_Report_Zillow.ipynb](https://github.com/Gabriela-and-Justin/Zillow-Clustering-Project/blob/master/Final_Report_Zillow.ipynb) for presention that includes discoveries we made and work we have done related to uncovering what the drivers of the error in the zestimate are
+- A final Jupyter Notebook [(Final_Report_Zillow.ipynb)](https://github.com/Gabriela-and-Justin/Zillow-Clustering-Project/blob/master/Final_Report_Zillow.ipynb) for presention that includes discoveries we made and work we have done related to uncovering what the drivers of the error in the Zestimate® are

-#### Conclusion:
+### Conclusion:
 - Log error is statistically greater for properties in LA County than properties in Ventura/Orange Counties.
 - Log error is statistically different for properties with >5 acres than properties with <5 acres.
 - Clustering By Acres and Living Square Footage produces 4 clusters that may help with modeling in future iterations
 - Modeling to predict logerror needs additional work and analysis.
 We built 4 linear regression models, all of which only did marginally better than baseline or performed slightly worse than baseline.
 - Individual models controlling for Ventura County and Los Angeles County respectively did perform better in comparison to the all county Linear Regression Model.

-#### Next Steps:
+### Next Steps:
 - Utilize clustering observations as features for predicting log error
 - Utilize other ML algorithms that may perform better than the linear regression model
 - Tweak hyperparameters while continuing to control for county